 What are load cells used for

-An efficient load cell must be able to detect weight changes quickly and effectively.
+An efficient load cell must detect weight changes quickly and effectively.
 In addition, the margin of error must be low enough for mixtures to be made with the exact proportions needed by the customer and the industry.
-The advantage of precise load cells, together with a fast and convenient reading system (if desired also wireless), is that the dosing of the products that make up the mixture can be done inside the same mixing tank without having to do it for each ingredient separately.
+The advantage of precise load cells, together with a fast and convenient reading system (if desired, also wireless), is that the dosing of the products that make up the mixture can be done inside the same mixing tank without having to do it for each ingredient separately.

 Fast and efficient mixes: load cell for tank weighing system